2020 Premier League Darts Venues

 Birmingham Arena – Birmingham (30th April 2020

-The third-largest indoor arena in the UK will once again host the Premier League Darts and it has been a regular stop on the tour since 2007.
+The third-largest indoor arena in the country will once again host the Premier League Darts and it has been a regular stop on the tour since 2007.
 Last year, the West Midlands venue hosted week 12 of the competition, with three of the four matches ending 7-7.
 Daryl Gurney was the only player to leave with maximum points in 2019.
 The Northern Irishman has always had a decent record at this venue having hit a 167 checkout in 2018 as well as firing in the highest number of 180s (6).

 SSE Hydro – Glasgow (7th May 2020)